 - Low quality materials used to build the sidewalk

 - Construction work causing damage to the sidewalk

 - Heavy rain and other weather or environmental conditions

-Who Is Liable For A Sidewalk Injury?
+Who Is Liable For A Sidewalk Injury in Chicago?

 In most sidewalk injury cases, one of two parties will be liable: a private property owner or a municipal government.
 The difference depends on which party was responsible for maintaining and repairing the sidewalk.
 However, it’s important to bear in mind that suing a government is much different than suing a private party.
 There are different and sometimes complicated procedures involved, so it’s a good idea to have an attorney who is experienced in handling personal injury claims against governmental entities.